tatianegercina/FinTech/01-Lesson-Plans/02-Python/Supplemental/AnacondaInstallGuide.md

 * Installation of JupyterLab

-* **NOTE:** We will be downloading the Python 3.8 distribution by default, however we will create and use a virtual environment that uses Python 3.7 instead, as many of our activities are not yet compatible with the new Python 3.8 version.
+* **NOTE:** We will be downloading the Python 3.8 distribution by default, however we will create and use a virtual environment that utilizes Python 3.7 instead, as many of our activities are not yet compatible with the new Python 3.8 version.

 ### Download and Install Anaconda